-Are you someone who is considering stucco for the interior or exterior of your home?
+Are you someone who is considering stucco for the exterior of your home?
 Do you need more information to make a decision?
 Well, look no further!
 In this article, we will share everything you need to know about traditional stucco, including its pros and cons.
-Knowing more about stucco will not only help you communicate with your contractors, but it will also help you make the right choices for your home.
+Knowing more about stucco will not only help you communicate with your contractors but will also help you make the right choices for your home.

 Even though stucco became internationally popular in the 1980s, its usage dates far back to ancient times.
 It was also popular in Renaissance Europe when Italians significantly improved the material.
 Soon after, people used stucco across the entire globe, even in South America and the Caribbean Islands.
 But, in the early 20th century, when people invented cement, stucco had its own little renaissance.
 It gained an increase in strength, durability, and ease of installation.

-This “new” and improved stucco was basically a cement mixture, applied over wire mash or lath.
-Also, people finished it with paint rather than with applying an exterior stucco layer.
-Lath or chicken wire mesh play a large role in traditional stucco since they strengthen the structure and prevent cracks.
+This “new” and improved stucco was basically a cement mixture, applied over wire mesh or lath.
+Also, people finished it with paint rather than by applying an exterior stucco layer.
+Lath or chicken wire mesh plays a large role in traditional stucco since they strengthen the structure and prevent cracks.
 But as weather changes and seasons pass by, water vapor transforms into moisture and certain materials always get affected.
 And since stucco doesn’t allow water vapor to properly dry up, wall cracks become a serious threat.
 That’s why one of the biggest disadvantages of stucco is low moisture resistance.

 The first cement layers is scratch coat which usually has a thickness of about ¼ of an inch.
 It is applied over the wire mesh.